 Technology use at Duke School is always done in the most active and creative ways possible.

 Technology use is an integral part of the curriculum, student project work, and representation.
 Students use a variety of technology tools at Duke School.
-These tools range from desktops, laptops, and iPads to 3D printing, programming, physical computing, and robotics.
+These tools range from MacBooks and iPads to digital fabrication, programming, and robotics.
 We are constantly exploring and updating our technology so that students always have the best tools available for any given project.